-Our common stock is listed on the American Stock Exchange ("AMEX").
+Our common stock is listed on the NYSE Amex Exchange ("NYSE Amex").
 Pursuant to the Company's Amended and Restated Bylaws and the Delaware General Corporation Law, our business and affairs are managed under the direction of our Board of Directors.
 Directors are kept informed of the Company's business through discussions with management, including our Chief Executive Officer, Chief Financial Officer, and other senior officers, by reviewing materials provided to them and by participating in meetings of the Board of Directors and its committees.
 The Company has adopted a Code of Business Conduct and Ethics that applies to all employees, officers, and directors of the Company.
 The Code of Business Conduct and Ethics is available on our website: www.opko.com under Investor Relations.
-If the Company makes any substantive amendments to, or grants a waiver (including an implicit waiver) from, a provision of our Code of Business Conduct and Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer or controller, and that relates to any element of the code of ethics definition enumerated in Item 406(b) of Regulation S-K, promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), we will disclose such amendment or waiver on our website and in a Current Report on Form 8-K filed with the Securities and Exchange Commission ("SEC").
+If the Company makes any substantive amendments to, or grants a waiver (including an implicit waiver) from, a provision of our Code of Business Conduct and Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer or controller, and that relates to any element of the code of ethics definition enumerated in Item 406(b) of Regulation S-K, promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), we will disclose such amendment or waiver on our website.